A Guide To Understanding Iron Deficiency

 How common is iron deficiency in women?

 “According to the World Health Organisation (WHO), rates can be up to 30% globally, largely due to dietary deficiencies in certain regions.
-Most lab ranges only highlight critical iron deficiency (ferritin <15 μg/L), but symptoms of iron deficiency can appear with ferritin levels <70 μg/L. In my practice, I recommend addressing iron deficiency when ferritin falls below 30 μg/L, as symptoms can become noticeable even at these levels.”
+Most lab ranges only highlight critical iron deficiency (ferritin <15 μg/L), but symptoms of iron deficiency can appear with ferritin levels <70 μg/L. In my practice, I recommend addressing iron deficiency when ferritin falls below 70 ug/L, as symptoms such as hair loss can become noticeable even at these levels.
+Typically intravenous iron would not be considered unless ferritin was below 30.”

 What are the main causes of iron deficiency